 VARCHAR(m)

-Fixed-length graphic data
+Fixed-length graphic

 Not supported by OPM COBOL.